vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 #### Grafana

-I run Grafana where I can visualize the power consumption of my ventilation related device as the ventilation system itself but also the washing machine and dryer.
+I run Grafana where I can visualize the power consumption of my ventilation related device as the ventilation system itself, but also the washing machine and dryer.

 I integrated the exported Grafana dashboard in a vertical stack to stick them together in the dashboard.